FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Estimating

-\paragraph{Atomic Fact Generation.} The descriptive sub-sentences denoted as $A'$ encompass multiple pieces of information (\ie atomic facts), each of which may be a hallucination or not.
-Therefore, to access a fine-grained evaluation, we design a decomposer to break the sub-sentences into atomic facts to get a fine-grained evaluation.
-In particular, we divide the atomic facts into five distinct categories: \textsc{entity}, \textsc{count}, \textsc{color}, \textsc{relation}, and \textsc{other} attributes, which can cover all the aspects of the original sentences.
-The \textsc{other} attribute includes all attributes of the entity which is not contained by the other four categories (\eg ``The building is very tall'').
-Specifically, we define atomic fact as the information belonging to one category in the above five categories.
+\paragraph{Atomic Fact Generation.} Despite we have identified descriptive sub-sentences from the answer, there are still multiple facts hybrid in each sub-sentence.
+Each descriptive sub-sentence consists of multiple pieces of information (\ie atomic facts), each of which may contain hallucination.
+Therefore, to access a fine-grained evaluation, we design a decomposer to further break the sub-sentences into atomic facts.
+In particular, we define atomic facts as an element belonging to an entity, relation, or attribute, inspired by the existing works~\cite{factscore,TIFA}.
 Importantly, the atomic fact is a minimal unit of information.
-This handling can ensure verification of \emph{each} element in the answer without being disturbed by other information (unit).
-For example, for the category \textsc{entity}, each atomic fact does not involve more than two entities.
+This handling can ensure the verification of \emph{each} element in the answer without being disturbed by other information.
+Atomic facts include three types: entity existence, attributes, and relations.
+An entity fact indicates an object’s existence.
+Attribute facts relate to characteristics like color and shape.
+Relation facts describe inter-entity relationships, e.g., the spatial relation.
 In Figure~\ref{fig:hallucination}, we show some examples of atomic facts.
-To facilitate deeper understanding, please refer to the prompt of atomic fact generation in Section~\ref{prompts} of the Appendix and get more examples of how to extract/generate atomic facts from the sentence.

-This approach allows us to identify and assess hallucinations in terms of atomic levels and different categories.
-To achieve this, similar to the process of identifying descriptive sub-sentences, we also rely on the LLM for the generation of atomic facts.
-More precisely, we annotate a set of $K$ examples for demonstrations and prompt the LLM for sentence decomposition with $P'$ as follows:

-where $A'$ are all descriptive sentences identified in step 1, ${E_i}=\{e_i^1,\cdots,e_i^{n_i}\}$ represents all $n_i$ atomic facts belonging to the $i$-th category, and $C$ stands for the total number of categories (i.e. 5 in our case).
-It is important to note that the set ${E_i}$ may be an empty set.
-For example, if an answer doesn't contain color information, the corresponding set of the color category is empty.
+To achieve this, similar to the process of identifying descriptive sub-sentences, we also utilize the ChatGPT for the generation of atomic facts.
+This is because ChatGPT has shown a strong ability in information extraction~\cite{DBLP:journals/corr/abs-2302-10205}.
+More precisely, we annotate a set of $K_2$ examples for demonstrations and prompt the ChatGPT for atomic fact generation with $P'$ as follows: ${E_i}= ChatGPT (A', P'), i \in [1,C]$, where $A'$ are all descriptive sentences identified in step 1, ${E_i}=\{e_i^1,\cdots,e_i^{n_i}\}$ represents all $n_i$ atomic facts belonging to the $i$-th category, and $C$ stands for the total number of categories (\ie $C=5$ in our case) and the category include ``entity'', ``relation'', ``color'', ``count'', and ``others''.
 Further details regarding the specific prompt $P'$ utilized in this process can be found in Section~\ref{prompts} of the Appendix.